mapsync/scottsville-advisory/site/content/post/halloween-trick-or-treat-october-31.md

 description: "The City of Scottsville will observe Halloween on Tuesday, October 31, 2023, from 4 PM until 7 PM. "
 ---
-Make sure to watch out so our Ghosts and Goblins will be safe!
+Be on the lookout  to ensure our ghosts and goblins safety!!

 The County is observing the same hours.